eventhough/react-redux-starter-kit/README.md

 #### `npm run test:unit`
 Similar to `npm run test`, but only runs unit tests.
 In development mode this will run in watch mode and re-run individual test files when they change.

-#### `npm run test:server`
-Runs the small test suite in `~/server/scripts/test.js`.
-This will ideally be expanded in the future to instead act as an entry point similar to what exists for client-side tests.

-#### `npm run server:start`
-Kicks off the Koa server (defaults to `localhost:4000`).

-#### `npm run server:dev`
-Kicks off the Koa server with Nodemon so any file changes in ~/server will trigger a server restart.

 #### `npm run deploy`
 Helper script to run tests and then, on success, compile your application.
-Server tests that rely on the compiled server bundle will be run after compilation finishes.

 ### Configuration